tangledbytes/nodejs-snowflake/README.md

 - Add `GetIDFromTimestamp` function which can be used in database queries.

 **Version 1.5 Updates**
-- Add `GetMachineIDFromTimestamp` help extracting machine id from the generated ids, even if they were generated on different machines
+- Add `GetMachineIDFromID` help extracting machine id from the generated ids, even if they were generated on different machines

 ## How to install